USDS Wants You: A Guide to Joining Our Team

 By Lewis Mcilwain IV, Talent Operations at USDS

 In the eight years since our founding, the United States Digital Service has hired hundreds of dynamic and bold innovators working to make positive change.
 Many of our alumni continue their careers in public service, going on to hold roles such as the Federal Chief Information Officer and executive technology leaders at the Department of Veterans Affairs, the Federal Trade Commission, the Centers for Medicare and Medicaid Services, and digital service teams at the state and local level.
-As we serve alongside public servants throughout the government, USDS emphasizes collaboration, creativity, and mutual learning to help untangle complex challenges and ultimately deliver better government services to people.
+As we serve alongside public servants throughout the government, USDS emphasizes collaboration, creativity, and mutual learning to ultimately deliver better government services to people.

 Because what we do (and how we do it) is unique, so is our hiring process.
 As part of the Talent team, I work closely with USDS leadership to find mission-driven technologists across the country who want to join us to make a difference.

 Since we’re asked about our process a lot, here’s a quick guide to who we’re looking for and how we hire great folks, along with answers to some of your FAQs.

 We’re looking for United States citizens who are experts in engineering, data science, product, design, procurement, talent, operations, or communications; who are excited by the mission of improving government for the public; and who are flexible, adaptable, and open to working with people who have very different backgrounds.
 Many USDSers work with multiple federal agencies and collaborate with other civic tech organizations in their roles as well.

 The people who make great USDSers are passionate about what they do, experienced in their skill set, deeply committed to teamwork and mutual learning, and driven to improve processes and promote change on a large scale for people across our nation.
 USDSers come from many different cultural, linguistic, and geographic backgrounds.